 A partnership agreement between King's and John Cabot University gives King's students the opportunity to study in Rome, Italy, where they can take courses offered in English along with Italian language courses, while earning King's College credits.
-Similar affiliation agreements between King's College and the University of Notre Dame Australia, Saint Louis University - Madrid, Denmark's International Study Program, and The Alliance for Global Education, afford students the opportunity to study in a wide range of academic disciplines for King's College credits, while immersing themselves in the culture of Western Australia; Madrid, Spain; Copenhagen, Denmark; or Beijing and Shanghai, China.
+Similar affiliation agreements between King's College and the University of Notre Dame Australia, Saint Louis University - Madrid, The Alliance for Global Education, and The School for Field Studies afford students the opportunity to study in a wide range of academic disciplines for King's College credits, while immersing themselves in the cultures of Australia, Spain, China, India, Kenya, Costa Rica, Mexico, Turks and Caicos Islands, and New Zealand.

 King's also participates in a program of full-time internships in London, England.
 These internships offer placement to juniors and seniors in a variety of businesses, agencies, institutions, and organizations, thereby giving them the opportunity to acquire valuable professional experience and to expand personal horizons in an international, cosmopolitan setting.
-King's Education majors also have the option to complete a portion of their student teaching requirements by participating in King's programs in either London, England or Waterford, Ireland.
+King's Education majors also have the option of studying and participating in field observation during a semester in London or completing a portion of their student teaching requirements in Waterford, Ireland.